Go Back Up

 The following states have community property laws4:

-If your state doesn’t have a community property law, it’s considered a common law state.
-Also referred to as an equitable distribution state, these states don’t hold you responsible for your spouse’s medical debt unless you’re a cosigner on the amount.
+Suppose your state doesn’t have a community property law.
+In that case, it’s considered a common law or equitable distribution state.
+These states don’t hold you responsible for your spouse’s medical debt unless you’re a cosigner on the amount.

 Lastly, if your spouse has passed away, you’re typically not responsible for paying their outstanding debts.

-Are there any proposed rules that may impact how medical debt can affect your credit score?
+Is there any recent legislation that may impact how medical debt can affect your credit score?

 The Fair and Accurate Credit Transactions Act of 2003 prohibited credit lenders from using medical debt information when considering an individual’s loan application.
-However, a federal regulatory exception allowed creditors to access and use the information anyway.
-In June 2024, the Biden Administration and the Consumer Financial Protection Bureau (CFPB) proposed a new rule to close the loophole and remove medical debt from the credit reporting system6.
+However, a federal regulatory exception allowed creditors to access and use the information.

 What to do if you can’t pay your medical bills